paulh002/VFO-ESP32-Si5351/README.md

+# VFO-ESP32-Si5351 v3
+This is a new branch of the ESP32 VFO, I want to have a standard JTAG interface for debugging on this PCB for this 4 GPIO ports need to be made free.
+I use a PCF8574ATS to connect the bandswitch rotary encoder.
+Also extra connector for external I2C interface.
+I think in the future I will use more the I2C to drive external interfaces.
+Software changes are in development currently son not yet uploaded.

+The changes for this versio is:
+1) JTAG interface
+2) PCF8574ATS GPIO for rotary encoder and external interface
+3) Connector for external I2C interface

 # VFO-ESP32-Si5351 v2.31
 Some PCB updates, added output capacitors and changed the resistor pi network on the output to simple voltage divider.
 The pi network caused a higher current in the buffer transistor which causes the board to radiate some BFO frequency.